 Innovation curriculum focus on the development of information literacy, research skills, programming, design, and computational thinking.
 Courses encourage exploration, problem solving, and creativity.
 Upper school offerings include electives in computing and programming.

 Interdisciplinary Study curriculum provides students the opportunity to explore topics of interest across disciplines, broadening one's understanding of the connections between the humanities, sciences, and arts.
 Emphasis is placed on research methods, writing, and presentation.

-Two years of study in the same language (Chinese, Latin, or Spanish) at the upper school level are required for graduation.
-The modern language classes, Chinese and Spanish, are conversation based and generally conducted in that language beginning with the first year classes.
+Two years of study in the same language (Latin or Spanish) at the upper school level are required for graduation.
+The Spanish is conversation based and conducted in Spanish beginning with the first year classes.
 Latin may include an oral component but emphasis is on language acquisition through reading.
 Students may continue study in the same language through advanced levels, either at SAS or at the University of the South.
 ELL courses are available for non-native speakers who require additional course work.
 ELL courses are in lieu of another foreign language but are taken concurrently with other subjects.
 Students who test out of ELL must fulfill the two-year foreign language requirement with a language other than English.